allebb/distical/README.md

 # Usage example

-Its rather simple, I'm sure that I don't need to bore you with all the class methods (there aren't many at the moment anyway) but I've demonstrated each method and commented on their usage etc. in the example file provided at the following location:
+Its rather simple, I'm sure that I don't need to bore you with all the class methods (there's not many at the moment anyway) but I've demonstrated each method, method chaining and commented on their usage etc. in the example file provided at the following location:

 ``examples/index.php``